openid/sharedsignals/openid-caep-interoperability-profile-1_0.md

 ## Security Event Token

 ### The "events" claim
 The "events" claim of the SET MUST contain only one event.
-If more than one event is provided in the "events" claim, only the first event will be respected.
-All other events will be ignored.

 # Use Cases
 Implementations MAY choose to support one or more of the following use-cases in order to be considered interoperable implementations